FemboyKZ/cs2kz-metamod/README.md

 !nopre
 !pre

-disabled timer, checkpoint, noclip and quiet stuff
+disabled timer, checkpoints, noclip and !hide, modified tips

 WIP, not ready for release